zloeber/NLogModule/release/NLogModule/docs/Write-Error.md

 If the text includes spaces or special characters, enclose it in quotation marks.
 You can also pipe a message string to Write-Error.

 Specifies the message text of the error.
 If the text includes spaces or special characters, enclose it in quotation marks.
-You can also pipe a message string to Write-Error.
+You can also pipe a message string to Write-Error .

 ```yaml
 Type: String